ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 or categories of interfaces it wants to `Require`, `Prohibit`, `Prefer`, or `Avoid`.

-In contrast to other Selection Properties, this property is tuple of an (Enumerated) interface identifier and a preference, and can either be implemented directly as such, or for making one preference available for each interface and interface type available on the system.
+In contrast to other Selection Properties, this property is a tuple of an (Enumerated) interface identifier and a preference, and can either be implemented directly as such, or for making one preference available for each interface and interface type available on the system.